zamazan4ik/awesome-pgo/article/article.md

 * Firefox: [Uses](https://github.com/mozilla/gecko-dev/blob/master/build/pgo/profileserver.py#L25) WebKit performance test suite.
 * Pydantic-core: [Uses](https://github.com/pydantic/pydantic-core/blob/main/Makefile#L74) own benchmarks.

+Some ecosystems (like Rust) allows you to use benchmarks as a PGO training scenario in an easier way.
+In Rust you can use the benchmarks for PGO training phase with a simple `cargo pgo bench` command.
+In Rust it's possible to achieve since the community "standardized" not only how the Rust projects are built but other related routines like unit-tests, documentation, benchmarking.

+It's an another example where tooling matters - if you make something convenient enough to use without (huge) pain - people will use it more frequently.
+I can confirm it since I used the `cargo-pgo` approach for many projects specifically for the "PGO training on benchmarks" use case - it worked flawlessly.
+It would be nice to see similar tools for other PGO-enabled ecosystems like C++, Fortran, etc.

 Several times I heard something like "Hey, training PGO on benchmarks and then testing PGO efficiency on the same benchmark is not fair - of course, it will work!
 What about real-world cases?".
 I cannot understand such a point of view.
 If your benchmark represents "live" workload well - it's fine to use it for the PGO training phase.
 If it doesn't represent real world well - why do you have such benchmarks? :)